asyovchev/WarCardGame/README.md

 # WarCardGame
 Play the popular card game WAR in the Windows console.
+Written in C#.